ISA-tools/isa-specs/source/abstract-model.rst

   (sample)->(DNA extraction)->(extract)->(nucleic acid hybridization)->(data collection)->(raw data)

+Configurations MUST add constraints to the reference implementation of the Abstract Model.

-How configurations are implemented is left open to reference implementation developers, but the idea is to allow users of reference implementations of the ISA Abstract Model to add constraints to ISA content in a flexible manner.
+How configurations are implemented is left open to reference implementation developers, but the point is to allow users of reference implementations of the ISA Abstract Model to add constraints to ISA content in a flexible manner.
 Configurations are implemented differently between the ISA-Tab and ISA-JSON formats, so please refer to those respective specifications for further information on how to use them, or to see examples of how they are implemented.